thousandbrainsproject/tbp.monty/rfcs/0007_reorganize_repositories.md

 `tbp.monty`
 - Core code-base for the Monty framework.
 - All code has undergone thorough review, and Circle-CI runs unit-tests and style checks on any new code.
-- Should not become bloated with experimental code that is unlikely to be re-used in future work.
+- Should not become bloated with code that is unlikely to be re-used in future work, or is of sufficient complexity that it can be better understood as a separate package.
+- Should not contain configs for various experiments; the only configs in tbp.monty are those used for our benchmark experiments.

 `monty_lab`
 - A repository to house discontinued or paused research projects like  `high_dim_coincidence_detection` and `grid_cells`.